 Mayor Tony Kokshoorn, says a rescue needs to begin today for the sake of the trapped miners’ families.

-Prime Minister John Key, states he is due to take the Australian and British High Commissioners to the West Coast in about an hour.
+Prime Minister John Key, states he is due to take the Australian and British High Commissioners to the West Coast in about an hour to have a look.

-Families of the 29 miners begin arriving at a meeting to update them on the rescue mission.
+Families of the 29 miners begin arriving at a meeting to update them on the mission.

-Police say the conservation department has agreed to cut out a path to the ventilation shaft.
+Police say the conservation department has agreed to cut a path to the ventilation shaft.

 Prime Minister John Key says there’s no question from family members that they’re feeling “high levels of fear and frustration.”